Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

-Pedal face angle, height and extension may be mechanically adjusted with the included Torx key.
+Pedal face angle, height and travel offset may be mechanically adjusted with the included Torx key.

 ![](assets/pedal%20face%20all%20adjustments.png)